To be granted admission to SAIT, an applicant must satisfy the program admission requirements and additional selection criteria, if applicable.

 - All relevant courses must have been completed within the past 5 years.

-- Course credit hours match those of the SAIT Polytechnic courses.
+- Course credit hours match those of the SAIT courses.

-- Course curriculum must be an 80% match to SAIT Polytechnic courses.
+- Course curriculum must be an 80% match to SAIT courses.

 - Detailed learning outcomes from your previous institution.

-- SAIT Polytechnic has a 50% residency rule.
+- SAIT has a 50% residency rule.
 Applicants can request credit for up to 50% of any SAIT program.
-The remaining 50% must be taken at SAIT Polytechnic to qualify for the credential.
+The remaining 50% must be taken at SAIT to qualify for the credential.